Home News Site Map About Us Contact Us

 Back to top

-A Superintendent Registrar of a civil Register Office may issue a Certificate to permit a marriage to take place in an Anglican church.
-One of the parties must have the required seven days’ residence within the registration district and within the parish where the marriage is to take place before applying for the Certificate, or the church must be the usual place of worship of one or both of the parties.
-The Registrar enters the details of the parties in a book which is open to public inspection and also displays a notice at the Register Office for 15 days.
-If no impediments are shown within the period of 15 days, a Superintendent Registrar’s Certificate can be issued.
-However, a clergyman is under no obligation to marry people who have chosen this preliminary, and in practice clergy will recommend banns or a Common Licence.
+A Superintendent Registrar of a civil Register Office may issue a Marriage Schedule to permit a marriage to take place in an Anglican church.
+One of the parties must have the required 7 days' residence within both the registration district and the parish where the marriage is to take place before applying for the Marriage Schedule, or the church must be the usual place of worship of one or both of the parties.
+A Marriage Schedule cannot be issued where the couple only have a Qualifying Connection (unless one or both are non-UK/Irish citizens who do not have Settled Status or Pre-Settled Status under the EUSS (see Marriage of Foreign Nationals above)) (see below).
+The Registrar enters the details of the parties in a book which is open to public inspection and also displays a notice at the Register Office for 28 days.
+If no impediments are shown within the period of 28 days, a Marriage Schedule can be issued.
+In practice clergy will recommend Banns or a Common Licence (except in the case of a non-UK/Irish citizen(see above)).

 Back to top